Your Tipping Guide for Mexico

 Tip 15%

-Tipping in Taxis
+Tipping for Taxi in Mexico

 In Mexico, the general practice is to round up the fare or provide a small tip to taxi drivers.
 For example, if the fare is $9.50, you can round it up to $10.